xmaemaumeowx/cb_hackathon/README.md

 ## 🤖 AI Acknowledgment
 Parts of this project were developed with the help of AI tools, to support debugging and content drafting.
+Majority of images used were AI generated images through canva.com
 ---

 ## 🛡 Shields